🇪🇸🇺🇸

 Privacy and security

 Leneo is designed to integrate securely in institutional environments.
 Data is not used to train external models or shared with third parties.
-If you have specific privacy or compliance requirements, see our privacy policy or contact the team for guidance.
+If your institution has specific privacy or compliance requirements, you can read our privacy policy or contact the team for guidance during deployment.

 Accountability and trust

 Leneo does not produce free-form, improvised marks.
 Each assessment is built from the criteria and rubrics you defined, so you can trace why each score was given.
-The teacher still reviews the result before it reaches the student.
+The teacher also reviews the result before it reaches the student, which lets you catch and fix any grading that does not make sense before publishing.

 Leneo still assesses against your defined criteria and flags aspects that need closer human review.
 It does not make final calls on doubtful cases—it highlights them for the teacher.
 Human oversight always has the last word.

 That depends on your institution’s policy and what you choose to communicate.
 Leneo does not impose restrictions here.
-What matters is that the final assessment always goes through teacher review.
+What matters is that the final assessment always goes through teacher review, so the AI never decides the grade on its own.

 The teacher publishes the assessment and therefore stands behind it.
+If a student disputes, the teacher can review the criteria applied, justify the grade, or change it if appropriate.
 Leneo provides a detailed record of why each score was assigned, making it much easier to explain or defend a grade to students or families.

 The teacher, as with any other assessment.
 Leneo is an assistance tool, not an autonomous agent.
 The grade the student sees is the one the teacher reviewed and approved.
-Supervision is not optional—it is essential.
+Supervision is not optional—it is essential and ensures pedagogical responsibility remains with the teacher.

 Yes, and it should become easier over time.
 Leneo does not replace teacher judgement; it supports it.
-The final assessment always passes through you before reaching the student.
-Using assistance tools for grading is comparable to calculators in maths or spell-checkers in language classes.
+The final assessment always passes through you before reaching the student, meaning you validate and stand behind it.
+Using assistance tools for grading is comparable to calculators in maths or spell-checkers in language: supports that do not remove the teacher’s professional responsibility.

 Leneo is a Beessync product and is currently being rolled out in educational institutions.
 If your centre needs institutional validation or references from other schools using Leneo, contact the team for the information available.